Yuvraj0014/Chatbot-LLM-with-Gemma2-2b/README.md

 1. Open the application in your browser (http://localhost:8501 by default). 🌍
 2. Enter a question in the input box. ❓💬
 3. Receive intelligent responses from the chatbot! ⚡🤖

-## 📂 Project Structure
--app.py: 💡 The heart of the project, integrating LangChain, Streamlit, and Gemma2:2b.
--.env: 🔐 Configuration file for environment variables (excluded from version control).
--requirements.txt: 📜 A list of required dependencies.

 ## 💻 Technologies Used
 1. LangChain: 🧠 For managing and tracking language model chains.